SIXTEEN

 Sex, videos, and money.

-Each of the 458 videos from his various production companies had turned a profit.
+Each videos from his various production companies had turned a profit.
 They were cheap.
 No story.
 Lots of action.
 Good-looking girls.
-Average guys to create viewer identification.
+Average guys with normal cocks to create viewer identification.
 Great box covers and titles.
 His films reaping five to ten times the cost.
 Even after paying taxes to the State of California and the Feds his earnings millionaired him every couple of weeks.
 The numbers slipped through his dozing head to become dimensionless equations added, subtracted, and broken down to integers without ever lighting on a final resting place.

 Louie woke with the snap of his neck.
 His eyes opened to his office.
 The rain had intensified during his nap and it was night.
-Almost 7.
+Almost 5.
+Night came quick this time of year.
 He was the only one in the building.
-No one worked overtime without and he packed several folders, checks for deposit at the bank, and the new issue of ADULT VIDEO NEWS into his briefcase and stuck a licensed 9mm Walther automatic into his shoulder holster, then exited through the 'slave room' where thousands of dupe machines copied the video for mass-consumption.
+No one worked overtime unless it was on the film set.
+Only him.
+He packed several folders, checks for deposit at the bank, and the new issue of ADULT VIDEO NEWS into his briefcase and stuck a licensed 9mm Walther automatic into his shoulder holster, then exited through the 'slave room' where thousands of dupe machines copied the video for mass-consumption.
 Downstairs Louie stepped into the foyer.
 His bodyguard was speaking with the security guard.
 Something about his tale about being locked in a closet during the Northridge earthquake.

 "Jimmo, walk me to the car.”

 "Sure thing, Mr. Sinreich."
-Jimmo excused himself and popped open an umbrella, which the big man held over Louis's head to shield him from the slanting rain.
+Jimmo excused himself and popped open an umbrella, The rain was hard.
+The big man held it over Louis's head.
 Halfway to the Cadillac Jimmo asked, "You be needing me tonight?"

-"No, I'm only going to the house."
-He stuck a piece of gum in his mouth to stop his teeth from grinding.
-Jimmo hated his abnormally long hours, but an ex-con with his record could count the number of job openings on one hand, even if you were missing a few fingers.
-"You can take off."
+"No, I'm going back to the house."
+He stuck a piece of gum in his mouth to stop grinding teeth.
+"You can take off.”

 "Yeah, I'm sure."
-Louie snapped at the big man's questioning him, then reined in his temper.
-The big guy was just doing his job and Louie said, "I'll see you tomorrow."
+Louie snapped at the big man's question, then reined in his temper.
+The big guy was just doing his job “Tomorrow’s another day.”

 "Whatever, Mr. Sinreich."
-Jimmo shut the door and returned inside the building to finish his story.
-The big man liked to talk, but knew when to keep his mouth shut.
+Jimmo shut the door and returned inside the building without another word.
+The ex-cop he knew how to keep his mouth shut.
 Louis liked that in a man.
 Women too.

 The Cadillac sped onto 405 by the Sepulveda Dam.
-Traffic was light, but the rain was heavy.
-Louie kept the car at the limit, since the California Highway Patrol targeted cars hydroplaning in the rain.
-Getting off at the Encino exit, the Cadillac splashed uphill to the dead end below the reservoir.
-Louie parked under the carport and slipped out of the Cadillac like a hand leaving from a glove.
+Traffic was light.
+The rain was heavy.
+Louie maintained the speed limit.
+The California Highway Patrol targeted hydroplaning cars.
+Getting off at the Encino exit, the Cadillac splashed uphill to the last hour on the cul-de-sac.
+Louie parked beneath the carport.

 "Don't even think about it."
-A voice ordered from the shadows.
+A voice ordered from the gloom.
+A voice he knew.

-Louie dropped his briefcase and lifted both hands over his head.
+Louie lifted both hands to shoulder height.
 A man skillfully plucked the automatic from its holster.

 "Turn around.”